hashicorp/terraform-provider-aws/website/docs/d/elastic_beanstalk_hosted_zone.html.markdown

 ## Argument Reference

-* `region` - (Optional) The region you'd like the zone for.
+* `region` - (Optional) Region you'd like the zone for.
 By default, fetches the current region.

 ## Attributes Reference